 For years, Brits have found in Spain the perfect paradise for retirement.
 Places like Marbella, Málaga, or even the Balearic and the Canary Islands are full of British citizens who decide to enjoy a new stage of their lives after many years of hard work.

-Nevertheless, with the entrance of 2021 things changed drastically.
-The new Brexit rules that came into force on the 1st of January made all those Brits who before could legally establish themselves in the country easily, now need to find alternative ways to achieve this same goal.
+The Brexit rules that came into force on the 1st of January made all those Brits who before could legally establish themselves in the country easily, now need to find alternative ways to achieve this same goal.

-In this article we are set to explore everything this situation entails.
-You are about to find all the details regarding how to retire to Spain after Brexit, if it is still possible to do it as before, and all the other tips that any British expat must consider.
+In this article, we are set to explore everything this situation entails.
+You are about to find all the details regarding how to retire to Spain from UK, if it is still possible to do it as before, and all the other tips that any British expat must consider.

 Content